Data-Science-Community-SRM/Conjexure-A-Web-App-for-Stock-Market-Forecasting/README.md

 <a href="https://dscommunity.in">
 	<img src="https://github.com/Data-Science-Community-SRM/template/blob/master/Header.png?raw=true" width=80%/>
 </a>
-	<h2 align="center">  Stock Market Forecasting  </h2>
+	<h2 align="center">  Conjexure - Stock Market Forecasting  </h2>
 	<h4 align="center">  Conjexure is a machine learning web app for forecasting the stock prices of certain companies into the future.
-Conjexure utilizes the stock prices for Alphabet Inc. (GOOGL) and Apple Inc (AAPL) for training.
-The reason behind this is as there closing stock price graph over the time period is quite smooth if seen overall and avoids any sudden jumps or falls and follows a upward trend. <h4>
+Conjexure utilizes the stock prices for Alphabet Inc. (GOOGL) and Apple Inc. (AAPL) for training.
+This is primarily because the closing stock price graph for these companies over time is quite smooth overall and avoids any sudden ups or downs and follows a healthy upwards trend. <h4>
 </p>

 ---